 If you are concerned about someone’s drug use, there is help available.
-Contact the alcohol and drug information service in your state or territory.

 Always call triple zero (000) if a drug overdose is known or suspected and remember that paramedics are not obliged to involve the police.
 If someone overdoses or has an adverse reaction while using GHB, it is very important that they receive professional help as soon as possible.
 A quick response can save their life.